JianingWen/JianingWen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi there! 👋 I’m Jianing Wen, currently a second-year master's student majoring in Computer Sceience at the University of Minnesota.
+Hi there! 😊 I’m Jianing Wen, currently a second-year master's student majoring in Computer Sceience at the University of Minnesota - Twin Cities.
 I'm a research assistant in the [Minnesota NLP group](https://minnesotanlp.github.io/), where I am fortunate to be advised by Prof. [Dongyeop Kang](https://dykang.github.io/).
-I obtained my Bachelor's degree in Computer Science from the University of Minnesota.
+I obtained my Bachelor's degree in Computer Science from the University of Minnesota - Twin Cities.

 My current research lies at the intersection of Human-Computer Interaction (HCI) and Natural Language Processing (NLP).